-National Service programs helps communities across the nation prepare, respond, and recover from natural and man-made disasters.
-From forest fires and floods, to hurricanes and tornadoes, to terror attacks and oil spills, participants in national service programs have provided critical support to millions of Americans affected by disasters since 1994.
-Reflecting the agency’s growing expertise and commitment in disaster services, the CNCS board of directors made disaster services one the agency’s focus areas for its 2011-2015 strategic plan.
-These activities cover the full range of disaster services from response to long-term recovery, preparedness, and mitigation.
-Read more at: http://www.nationalservice.gov/focus-areas/disaster-services
+National Service programs helps communities across the nation prepare, respond, and recover from natural and man-made disasters, from forest fires and floods, to hurricanes and tornadoes, to terror attacks and oil spills.
+Participants in National Service programs have provided critical support to millions of Americans affected by disasters since 1994.
+UServeUtah also plays and active role in Disaster Services

 Organizations and Project Ideas